 Escrow receiverships cost the state $298,000 in 2012, a legislative analysis said.

 The bill includes a broad exemption from the state's public records law to protect the privacy of financial information and other documents.
-The legislative analysis recommended narrowing the exemption to specific types of documents.

 A local escrow agent said she supports Neville's efforts.

 "I think there should be a little bit more control of things because of what happened with New Mexico Title," said Malessia Harris, account executive at Reliable Escrow in Aztec.